THE INCLINE BENCH PRESS VS FLAT BENCH PRESS

 INTEGRATING THE INCLINE BENCH TO YOUR WORKOUT

 Want to know how to use this exercise in your workout?

-Check out The Best Workout Template For Busy Individuals to learn how to integrate it into your training.
+Check out The Best Workout Template For Busy Individuals to learn how to integrate this movement as well as other key functional exercises it into your training.

 INCLINE BENCH PRESS ALTERNATIVES

 Here are a few exercises that are similar to the incline bench press, using barbells, dumbbells and bodyweight.

 - Dumbbell incline press